WHAT IS TURNING POINT?

 This varies for every learner.
-On the average, learners will agree to spend at least three hours, daily, working on course work outside of the school day: this includes weekends and school holidays, as needed.
-Learners will also be required to participate in school related activities – physical activity program, workshops, preparation for assessments, six weeks celebrations, service committee projects, graduation exit meeting, enrichment opportunities, etc.
+On the average, learners will agree to spend at least 1-2 hours, daily, working on course work outside of the school day: this includes weekends and school holidays, as needed.
+Learners will also be required to participate in school related activities – physical activity program, workshops, preparation for assessments, nine-weeks celebrations, service committee projects, graduation exit meeting, enrichment opportunities, etc.

 HOW SOON CAN I GRADUATE?

 How soon a learner graduates will depend upon how many credits the learner has upon entering the program and how hard he or she is willing to work.
-Required state assessments must be met (ex: TAKS, STAAR, EOC).
+Required STAAR End-of-Course state assessments must be met.

 WILL I RECEIVE A COPPELL HIGH SCHOOL / NEW TECH HIGH @ COPPELL DIPLOMA?

-All learners who complete the required credits for graduation and pass the state-required assessments will receive a high school diploma granted by TEA from Coppell High School (NTH@C learners transfer to CHS upon entrance to the TP program).
-Learners must have a recommendation from the Victory Place @ Coppell principal and approval from the CHS principal to participate in graduation ceremonies.
+All learners who complete the required credits for graduation and pass the state-required assessments will receive a high school diploma granted by TEA from Coppell High School or NTH@C. NTH@C learners may be requiredtransfer to CHS upon entrance to the TP program.
+Learners must have a recommendation from the Victory Place @ Coppell Principal and approval from the CHS/NTH@C Principal to participate in graduation ceremonies.